 He looks up from the newspaper smirking "Maybe in your dreams."

 Rolling my eyes, I sat beside him.
-"Even there your a dick and make me go."
+"Even there you're a dick and make me go."

 Chuckling, he shook his head placing the newspaper down.
 Turning his head, he began looking at me.
-It took me a second to notice his face had changed, his features had gotten more serious.
+It took me a second to notice his face had changed, his features had gotten more serious almost as if he was worried.
 Before I could open my mouth and ask him what was wrong, he rose from his seat.
 "I have to go."

 "Huh?
 When can I expect you home?"
 I asked confused, he had called in sick, he shouldn't have anywhere to go.